 · Understand and apply the fundamental principles and concepts of computer science, including abstraction, decomposition, logic, algorithms and data representation

 · Analyse problems in computational terms, through practical experience

 · Think creatively, innovatively, analytically, logically and critically

 Two written external examinations which include a mixture of multiple choice, short answer, long answer and extended response questions assessing SQL programming skills, practical problem solving, computational thinking skills and theoretical knowledge.

 Computational thinking and programming skills — This paper is worth 50% of the total GCSE.
 Students will be assessed on computational thinking, code tracing, problem-solving, programming concepts including the design of effective algorithms and the designing, writing, testing and refining of code.

 Computing concepts — This paper is worth 50% of the total GCSE.
 Students will be assessed on fundamentals of data representation, computer systems, software classifications, systems architecture, computer networks, cyber security, relational databases and structured query language and ethical, legal and environmental impacts of digital technology.

 Students gaining this qualification in computing will have access to a range of career and further education opportunities.
-You will learn to use a variety of skills throughout the course, including collecting, analysing and interpreting data, designing, testing, implementing and evaluating programming solutions.
-These skills are in great demand and are recognised and highly valued by employers and colleges.
+They will learn to use a variety of skills throughout the course including collecting, analysing and interpreting data, designing, testing, implementing and evaluating programming solutions.
+These skills are in great demand and are highly recognised and valued by employers and colleges.
 As a computing student you will develop the skills that employers are looking for.